verrazzano/docs/content/en/docs/setup/install/installation.md

 vmi-system-prometheus-gw-7cb9df774-48g4b           1/1     Running   0          4m44s
 ```

-### Installation Profiles
+### Installation profiles

-Verrazzano supports two installation profiles:  dev and prod.
-The production (prod) profile, which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
-The development (dev) profile provides a single node Elasticsearch and no persistent storage for the VMI.
+Verrazzano supports two installation profiles:  development (dev) and production (prod).
+The production profile, which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
+The development profile provides a single node Elasticsearch and no persistent storage for the VMI.

-To use the development profile, specify the following in the config yaml file:
+To use the development profile, specify the following in the config YAML file:

 ```
 spec: